Counterterrorism forces surround an apartment building in the Isani district of Georgia's capital city, Tbilisi, during a raid Nov. 22.

-Overnight, the raid shattered any sense of security in the country, from which dozens of citizens are believed to have joined militant groups in Syria and Iraq.
-Opposition parties and some media outlets in Georgia criticized the operation's execution — in no small part because, in the absence of official information and updates, rumors ran rampant.
-The raid drew international attention, too, over speculation that the Chechen jihadist Akhmed Chatayev, a known terrorist returned from fighting with the Islamic State in Syria, was among the dead.
+Overnight, a counterterrorism raid in Tbilisi shattered any sense of security in Georgia, from which dozens of citizens are believed to have joined militant groups in Syria and Iraq.
+Opposition parties and some media outlets in the country criticized the operation's execution -- in no small part because, in the absence of official information and updates, rumors ran rampant.
+The raid drew international attention, too, over speculation that the Chechen jihadist Akhmed Chatayev, a known terrorist returned from fighting with the Islamic State in Syria, was among the dead....

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.